JustJay-Dev1/resume-analyzer-streamlit/README.md

 ## 🎯 Conclusion

-The AI Resume Analyzer demonstrates how **cloud computing and AI can be combined** to build intelligent, scalable, and accessible applications.
+This project demonstrates how **cloud computing and AI can be integrated** to build intelligent, scalable applications.
-It highlights the use of **cloud deployment, remote processing, and machine learning models** in a practical real-world scenario.
+By using **API-based model inference**, the system avoids heavy local computation while delivering powerful AI-driven insights.

 ---